 In the podcast era, you might have thought that blogs had gone out of style.
 You would be wrong.
-The internet is home to more than 600 million blogs, more than 2 million blog posts go online every day, and after years of steady growth, the US is home to about 32 million blogs.
+More than 2 million new blog posts go online every day, and after years of steady growth, the US is home to about 32 million blogs.
 Substack, the blog and newsletter platform, recently passed one million subscribers.
-As a result, there is real opportunity for a bold entrepreneur looking to start a blog business and get in this massive market.
+As a result, there is real opportunity for a bold entrepreneur.

 Once a couple of accomplished bloggers sign on, the paid advertisements will start rolling in and you’ll be on the road to success in the blogging business.

 Got a sweet tooth?
 Then you probably know that candy is big business.
 The global candy market has seen steady growth of late and will soon be worth a whopping $200 billion.
 No wonder everybody wanted to get a glimpse of Willy Wonka’s chocolate factory!
 People are crazy for candy.